September 22, 2014

 To give the potatoes a kick, I toss them in a blend of seasonings.
 It includes paprika, cayenne pepper onion & garlic powders, salt and pepper.These spicy sweet potato fries are far more flavorful than the usual fried version.

 On multiple occasions, I have eaten a plate of these fries for dinner…with a salad, of course!

-It’s better than just baking whole potato because the surfaces of each fry are coated in that spicy seasoning mix.
-They don’t need to be dipped into anything, but you can do ketchup if you want or pesto.
+This way is better than just baking an entire whole potato.
+That’s because the spicy seasoning mix coats the surfaces of each fry.
+They don’t need to be dipped into anything, but you can do ketchup if you want or even pesto.